Structure Learning for Directed Trees: Simulation Experiments

 where $N_X,N_Y$ are independent standard normal distributed random variables.
 Recall that the bivariate identifiability gap is given by

 by \Cref{lm:EdgeReversal}.
 Thus, the causal graph $X\to Y$ is identified by the entropy score function if $I(X-\E[X|Y];Y)>0$.

 For any fixed $\lambda$ and $\alpha$ we now estimate the identifiability gap; we also calculate the $p$-value associated with the null hypothesis that the identifiability gap is zero (based on 50000 observations).
-Similarly to the previous experiment, we estimate the conditional expectations using GAM.
+Similarly to the previous experiment, we estimate the conditional expectations using thin-plate spline regression.
 We estimate (without sample splitting) the identifiability gap and construct $p$-values using the CRAN R-package \verb!IndepTest! \citep[][]{IndepTest}.
 More specifically, we use the differential entropy estimator of \cite{10.1214/18-AOS1688} and the mutual information based independence test of \cite{10.1093/biomet/asz024}, respectively.

 The heatmap of \Cref{fig:IdentifiabilityConstant_Heatmap} illustrates the behavior of the identifiability gap for all combinations of $\lambda\in\{0,0.05,\ldots,1\}$ and $\alpha \in \{0.3,0.4,\ldots,1.7\}$.
-It suggests that the identifiability gap only tends to zero when we approach the linear Gaussian setup.
-Only in the models closest to the linear Gaussian setup are we unable to reject the null-hypothesis of a vanishing identifiability gap.
+It suggests that the identifiability gap only tends to zero when we approach the linear additive Gaussian noise setup.
+Only in the models closest to the linear additive Gaussian noise setup are we unable to reject the null-hypothesis of a vanishing identifiability gap.

-This is also what the theory predicts, namely that for bivariate linear Gaussian additive models, the causal direction is not identified.
+This is also what the theory predicts, namely that for bivariate linear additive Gaussian noise models, the causal direction is not identified.
 It is known that for linear models, non-Gaussianity is helpful for identifiability.
-The empirical results indicate that the same holds for nonlinear models, i.e., that the identifiability gap increases with the degree of non-Gaussianity.
+The empirical results indicate that the same holds for nonlinear models, i.e., that the identifiability gap increases with the degree of non-Gaussianity of the noise innovations.